roytang/blog/content/notes/2013/12/ceddsx9/index.md

 How are you pronouncing it?

 Try saying something like "hanging".
 Now remove the "ha".
-Then replace the "ing" with" "ayon"\n
+Then replace the "ing" with" "ayon"